 This FAQ answers common questions about poverty in the U.S. These include how many people live in poverty and who they are, as well as dynamics that affect life in poverty, such as geography, age, race and health.

-There are two official measures of poverty: poverty guidelines and poverty thresholds.
-Both of these measures are intended to identify the level of income necessary to meet basic needs and are updated annually.
+There are two official measures of poverty created by the U.S. Census Bureau.
+The poverty guidelines and poverty thresholds are both measures that are intended to identify the level of income necessary to meet basic needs.
+Both are updated annually.